devExcale/acsai-obsidian/Workbench.md

 - [ ] Every non-deterministic automata can be represented as a deterministic automata, even though the states and actions may increase.

+- [ ]  An FSA is deterministic if the outcome of an action is determined, non-deterministic if the outcome isn't determined (i.e. deterministic if for each state every action leads to one state only, non-deterministic otherwise).

+## Searching

+- [ ] Graph search vs tree-like search

+- [ ] Breadth-first search is complete (if there's a solution it will return it, otherwise it won't)

 ---

 # AI ML U2